Obesity and Weight Loss Resource Center

 - high blood lipids (cholesterol, triglycerides)

-- diabetes and insulin resistance (the body’s inability to utilize blood sugar)
+- type 2 diabetes and insulin resistance (the body’s inability to utilize blood sugar)

 - sleep apnea